eacton/CAGEF/Lesson_3/Lesson_3.md

 </br>
 </br>

-1. How many characters are present in all 3 films?
+1. What is the total number of characters in the trilogy?
 1. Which race speaks the most?
 Is this true across all 3 films?
 1. Which character is chattiest?
 1. Which gender speaks the most for Elvish characters?
 Does this hold true across all 3 films?